A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Results

-In this section, we present some results of our method applied to the computation of the RSET on the Schwarzschild black hole spacetime.
-We further discuss the implications for backreaction and the energy conditions.
+In this section, we present some results of our method applied to the computation of the RSET in the Schwarzschild spacetime.
+We further discuss the implications for the backreaction and the energy conditions.

-In Fig.~\ref{fig:xi}, we plot the components of the RSET for a fixed field mass $\mu=1/2$, varying the coupling.
+In Fig.~\ref{fig:RSETxi}, we plot components of the RSET for a fixed field mass $\mu=\frac{1}{2} M$, varying the coupling.
 Computing the RSET for massive fields in Schwarzschild is trickier than for massless fields since the Hadamard parametrix contains logarithmic divergences which must be regularized.
 These are contained in our regularization parameter $\chi_{nl}(r)$.
 These terms have an arbitrary lengthscale associated with the renormalization ambiguity.
 We have set this lengthscale to be the mass of the black hole.

+We see from Fig.~\ref{fig:RSETxi} that the components of the RSET near the black hole are very sensitive to the coupling $\xi$.
+For example, for the $\langle T^{t}{}_{t}\rangle_\subR $ components plotted in Fig.~\ref{fig:Ttt2D}, we see that when $\xi$ is approximately less than the conformal value $\xi=1/6$, then this component of the RSET is a decreasing function of $r$ near the horizon, while for $\xi$ approximately greater the conformal coupling, this component of the RSET increases near the horizon.
+This strong dependence on the coupling presumably implies the backreaction is also sensitive to the coupling.

+The dependence of the RSET on the mass appears to be a simpler matter.
+It appears that the components are a monotonically increasing function of the field mass, see Fig.~\ref{fig:Trr3Dmass} for a characteristic plot.

-One can use the exact numerical calculation to solve a reduced-order version of the semi-classical equations (see \cite{FlanaganWald1996, taylorbreen:2021} for details of the reduction of order prescription) perturbed about the classical Schwarzschild background.
-This is achieved by assuming the perturbation respects the symmetry of the background and then expressing the perturbed metric components in the form: \be g_{tt}=\Psi^2(r)\left(1-\frac{2\mathcal{M}(r)}{r}\right)~~~g_{rr}=\frac{1}{1-\frac{2\mathcal{M}(r)}{r}}. \ee By further expanding about the background metric as $\Psi(r)=1+\hbar \rho(r) + \mathcal{O}(\hbar^2)$ and $\mathcal{M}(r)=M(1+\hbar \zeta(r)) +\mathcal{O}(\hbar^2)$, the reduced order semi-classical equations give the following simple ODEs for the unknown functions $\rho$ and $\zeta$:
+Turning now to the calculation of the backreaction.
+One can use the exact numerical calculation of the RSET to solve a reduced-order version of the semi-classical equations (see \cite{FlanaganWald1996, taylorbreen:2021} for details of the reduction of order prescription) perturbed about the classical Schwarzschild background.
+This is achieved by assuming the perturbation respects the symmetry of the background and then expressing the perturbed metric components in the form: